 The original article was first posted by PRWeek.

 Building a challenger brand is tough in today’s b2b landscape.
-Hannah Patel (pictured), UK director at Red Lorry Yellow Lorry, speaks to LogMeIn‘s Lauren Christopherson on how to get your message across in a crowded marketplace.
+Hannah Patel (pictured), regional director at Red Lorry Yellow Lorry, speaks to LogMeIn‘s Lauren Christopherson on how to get your message across in a crowded marketplace.

 With so much competition in today’s b2b landscape, building a successful brand is easier said than done.
 This is especially true in the technology world, where new competitors can spring up out of nowhere and the speed of innovation is constantly accelerating.